 As part of the Institute for Asian Research, CISAR contributes to teaching and administration of the MAPPS (Masters of Asia Pacific Policy Studies) program at UBC.
 CISAR also serves as a university wide resource for undergraduate and graduate education at UBC.
 CISAR supports graduate work related to South Asia on the UBC campus by providing competitive fellowships and awards.
-We offer a limited number of travel grants to doctoral students in late stages of their thesis work.
+We offer a limited number of travel grants to graduate students interested in presenting their work on South Asia at a scholarly conference.
 In addition, CISAR also supports the organization of the graduate student portion of SACPAN, the annual regional South Asia conference organized jointly by UBC, University of Washington, and other universities in the region.

 Nehru Humanitarian Fellowship

 The Nehru Humanitarian Fellowship is a competitive grant awarded annually to the graduate student with the most promising research on a topic related to South Asia.
 Students submit a statement of research outlining the objectives, methods and significance of their graduate work.
 An inter-disciplinary committee of UBC faculty members adjudicates the award on the behalf of CISAR.
 The Nehru Humanitarian Fellowship is made possible by a grant made to CISAR in the memory of Prem K. Goel by the Goel Foundation, Vancouver.

 2012: Glen Hamburg, MA Asia Pacific Policy Studies.
 Topic: Identity and Human Security Issues in the India-Bangladesh Enclaves